jaredec/finMS/README.md

 SAS Base Programming (Winter 2022)
 - This folder contains homework assignments I have completed for this course, using SAS Studio.
 - In depth SAS programming course.
 Topics include importing/exporting raw data files, manipulating/transforming data, combining SAS data sets, generating reports, handling syntax and logic errors.

+Principles of Data Science with R (Fall 2020)
+- While I no longer have material for this course, topics include: descriptive statistics, distributions and graphics in R. Relational database management systems including the relational model, relational algebra, database design principles and data manipulation using ###SQL.
+An introduction to the concept of big data.